-About In His Time, LLC Donna Mae Baukat is the owner/manager of In His Time, LLC, for which she is also a certified peer and family specialist with training in Community Reinforcement and Family Training (CRAFT).
-She decided that our southwest region needs to have recovery residences for many people who suffer alcoholism and substance use disorders with co-occurring mental health issues.
+Durango's females' recovery residence opened September 2024 with 5-6 beds.
+As of 06/10/2025, five (5) beds are filled.
+Contact us! [email protected] CCO is accepting donations for scholarships in order to help individuals pay their 1st & 2nd month's rent of $900 each.
+Your donations will enable individuals who are coming from inpatient substance use disorder treatment or from incarceration during their first 60 days while they seek employment. * * * Recovery Empowerment Support Services Team (RESST) Program provides mandatory peer-based recovery support and services.
+The cost is included in their monthly housing rent. * * * About In His Time, LLC Donna Mae Baukat is the owner/manager of In His Time, LLC, a Certified Peer and Family Specialist with training in Community Reinforcement and Family Training (CRAFT).
+She decided that our southwest region needs recovery residences for many people who suffer alcoholism and substance use disorders with co-occurring mental health issues.
 The Colorado Agency for Recovery Residences is expected to certify the homes operated by the LLC.
 Community Compassion Outreach, as a partner, provides each resident the Recovery Empowerment Support Services Team Program with one-on-one engagement as needed, as well as weekly group workshops.

 Background